 Bromides abound in traditional recovery circles, arguably none more common than the folklore fantasy that substance use invariably leads to jails, institutions, and death.
 If threats, shaming, and fear mongering worked then the United States would be justifiably priggish in its approach to treating addiction.
 Instead, after nearly a century of tyrannical abstinence fervor and frenetic consciousness oppression the United States remains the undisputed world champion of drug use.
 It is inarguable fact that most people try drugs (86% try alcohol), and most who try drugs do not end up incarcerated, institutionalized, or dead from drug use.
 When it comes to drug use inevitably resulting in jails, institutions, and death, did the 12-step program get it wrong?
 The answer is a resounding yes.

-The Ominous Warning Suggests Flaws in the American Social Structure
+The Ominous Warning of Jails, Institutions, and Death, Suggests Flaws in the American Social Structure

 The 12-step cliché about jails, institutions, and death implies that such outcomes are not only inevitable, but natural for anyone choosing to ingest substances.
 Imprisonment and institutionalization for possessing a chemical that can alter consciousness reflects a serious problem with the society that would commit such atrocities on its people, not a problem with the people.
 There is nothing natural about locking a human in a cage for sniffing powder or inhaling smoke.